kauffecup/kauffecup.github.io/posts/_posts/2016-01-07-simplify-your-node-app.markdown

 layout: post
 title: "Simplify Your Node App"
 tags: node
+description: >
+  Monolithic apps are going out of style left and right.
+Without diving into a discussion on microservice-based architecture, this is why you should split your Node App in half.
 ---

 I used to be a believer in the monolithic Node App; a single place housing all